In-person Humanitarian Training Course

 1. extensive insight into the needs of people affected by conflict, disaster, and displacement

-2. gain skills in facilitating cooperation and dialogue between international, governmental, and nongovernmental agencies
+2. skills in facilitating cooperation and dialogue between international, governmental, and nongovernmental agencies

-3. gain awareness and understanding are essential for effective service in emergency and protracted humanitarian crises
+3. awareness and understanding are essential for effective service in emergency and protracted humanitarian crises

-5. gain the tools to evaluate interventions and identify examples of good practices; and methods for anticipating and preventing humanitarian crise
+5. the tools to evaluate interventions and identify examples of good practices; and methods for anticipating and preventing humanitarian crises.

 IDHA COurse